theochem/iodata/CONTRIBUTING.rst

    If you feel the summary line is too short to describe what you did, it may be better to split your changes into multiple commits.

-9. [TODO: Make this work!]
-   Run Roberto and fix all problems it reports.
+9. Run Roberto and fix all problems it reports.
 Either one of the following should work

    .. code-block:: bash